-Join Scott Simpson for an in-depth discussion in this video Reading information from a spreadsheet, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Reading information from a spreadsheet, part of Learning Google Apps Script.

 - Adding data to spreadsheets is nice, but it's convenient…to read data form them as well.…Let's clear out most of this code.…I'll delete everything except the openById line.…And let's clear out the spreadsheet as well.…I'll delete this sheet.…And erase my hello.…Then I'll add some data to work with.…A student's first name, last name, and which of two…classes each person is taking.…You can add whatever names you like.…